styled-components/polished/README.md

 ## Usage

 `✨ polished` modules are meant to be used as stand-alone imports.
-You should avoid importing the entire library directly:
+You should avoid importing the entire library directly by only importing the modules you need:

+`import clearFix from 'polished/mixins/clearFix'

+You should avoid importing the entire polished library:

-`import { clearFix, animation } from 'polished'` ~`import * as polished from 'polished`~
+~`import * as polished from 'polished'`~
 ~`import polished from 'polished'`~

-When `✨ polished` modules are imported properly, tree shaking in [webpack 2](https://webpack.js.org/guides/tree-shaking/) and [Rollup](https://github.com/rollup/rollup#tree-shaking) can be leveraged to reduce your bundle size.
+### Webpack/Rollup with tree shaking

+You can also leverage tree shaking in either [webpack](https://webpack.js.org/guides/tree-shaking/) or [Rollup](https://github.com/rollup/rollup#tree-shaking).

+`import { clearFix, animation } from 'polished'`

 ## Docs